ao-labs-123/context-aware-inference-engine/docs/en/stage1_design.md

 ## Key Points:
 1. Psychological Verb Default:

 	When a psychological verb(e.g., 'think', 'feel', 'want', 'hope')appears without an explicit subject, assign the speaker as the agent by default.

 2. Evidentiality & Attribution Override:

-	If a sentence contains markers of evidentiality or indirect speech (e.g.,'seemingly', 'allegedly', 'they say', 'I heard', 'it is told'), treat the agent as a second or third party, overriding the speaker-default.
+	If a sentence contains markers of evidentiality or indirect speech (e.g.,'seemingly', 'allegedly', 'they say', 'I heard', 'it is told'),treat the agent as a second or third party, overriding the speaker-default.

 3. Ambiguity Reduction:

 	This deterministic mapping effectively resolves subject ambiguity in informal, context-heavy dialogue, serving as the foundation for multi-stage logical inference.

 ## Example:
 	•	「変だと思った。」